AladinWay/TransitionButton/README.md

 github "aladinway/TransitionButton"
 ```

-Run `carthage update` to build the framework and drag the built `TransitionButton`.framework into your Xcode project.
+Run `carthage update` to build the framework and on your application targets’ “General” settings tab, in the “Embedded Binaries” section, drag and drop the built `TransitionButton.framework` from the Carthage/Build folder on disk.

 ## Usage
 `TransitionButton` is a subclass of `UIButton`.
 In addition to all what `UIButton` provides. `TransitionButton` has two main methods :